Tiny BASIC: MINOL

 Written by a junior in high school, MINOL was the only implementation that didn't support the full Design Note, lacking operator precedence, having only three relational operators (<, =, #), omitting GOSUB and RETURN.

 It only supported unsigned 8-bit precision (in contrast to signed 16-bit precision for every other implementation) and line numbers from 0 to 254.

 No spaces were permitted except in strings; ! returns a random number, $ before an expression loads a string at that address; OS returns to operating system.
-Memory was addressable as if it were a two-dimensioned array of high and low bytes (e.g., "(0,0)" to "(255,255)"); CALL executes a machine language subroutine.
+Memory was addressable as if it were a two-dimensional array of high and low bytes (e.g., "(0,0)" to "(255,255)"); CALL executes a machine language subroutine.

 Miscellaneous dialects

 Many dialects appeared in various other publications.

 The May 1977 issue featured a Floppy ROM containing MICRO-BASIC.

 Inspired by PCC's call for Tiny BASICs, Robert Uiterwyk wrote MICRO BASIC 1.3 for the SWTPC 6800 system), which SWTPC published in the June 1976 issue of the SWTPC newsletter.
 Uiterwyk had handwritten the language on a legal tablet.
-He later expanded the language to 4K, adding support for floating point; this implementation was unique among BASIC interpreters by using Binary Coded Decimal to 9 digits of precision, with a range up to 10^{99}, and by being published for free as a "Floppy ROM" magazine insert.
+He later expanded the language to 4K, adding support for floating point; this implementation was unique among BASIC interpreters by using binary-coded decimal to 9 digits of precision, with a range up to 10^{99}, and by being published for free as a "Floppy ROM" magazine insert.
 An 8K version added string variables and trigonometry functions.
 Both the 4K and 8K versions were sold by SWTPC.
 In January, 1978, Uiterwyk sold the rights of the source code to Motorola.

 Thomas F. Waitman wrote a Tiny BASIC in 1976 for the Hewlett-Packard HP-2640 and HP-2645 terminals (which used the Intel 8008 and 8080 processors), which was published in the Hewlett-Packard Journal.